 “Are you travelling alone?” she asked.

-“Yes I am,” I replied.
+“Yes, I am,” I replied.

 There was a moment’s pause as she looked at me with a mixture of pity and horror, mouth agape.
 “Oh.
 You’re so brave!” she exclaimed.

 What I wanted to say was that I was about to take a leisurely cruise from southern England.
-It was not as if I was about to go hitch-hiking across Afghanistan or shopping in Primark at 4pm on a Saturday.
+It was not as if I was about to go hitchhiking across Afghanistan or shopping in Primark at 4 pm on a Saturday.

-Here’s the thing.
-Solo travel, and especially female solo travel, is perceived as a risky business.
+A solo holiday, and especially female solo travel, is perceived as a risky business.
 Hence, if you travel alone, many people are prepared to pin a bravery reward on your lapel.

 1. You will meet great new people